Tibor Halilović

-Tibor Halilović (born 18 March 1995) is a Croatian professional footballer who plays as midfielder for Eredivisie club Heerenveen.
-He is a cousin of Alen Halilović.
+Tibor Halilović (born 18 March 1995) is a Croatian professional footballer who plays as a midfielder for league Persian Gulf Pro League club Tractor.

 Club career

 On 23 June 2017 Halilović signed a contract with Wisła Kraków in Poland.

 Rijeka

 On 22 January 2019, Halilović signed a 2 1/2-year contract with HNK Rijeka in Croatia with a one-year extension option.

 Halilović scored the only goal of the Croatian Cup Final against his former club Lokomotiva on 1 August 2020, securing Rijeka their second consecutive Croatian Cup title.

 Heerenveen

 On 11 January 2021, Halilović signed with SC Heerenveen until 2024.

+Dinamo Zagreb

+On 4 September 2023, Halilović returned to Dinamo Zagreb until 2024.

+Personal life

+He is cousins with fellow professional footballer Alen Halilović.